rschoon/simplerouter/docs/index.rst

 --------------

-Under typical circumstances, you may want to construct the ``Request`` vobject from the WSGI environ yourself, and then call the ``Router`` as a callable with the request:
+Under typical circumstances, you may want to construct the ``Request`` object from the WSGI environ yourself, and then call the ``Router`` as a callable with the request:

 .. code-block:: python